Uarthit/prng-e-64/README.md

 1. `s` is the pointer that contains the state.
 Each state integer must be initialized with any combination of values.

-It returns a 64-bit unsigned integer pseudorandom number result.

 It's in the same class as 64-bit SIMD-enhanced Mersenne Twister.

 It has an adjustable minimum period of 2¹⁰²⁴ to 2⁶⁵⁵³⁶ without broken cycles.